-If you have any questions about lighting your business or need assistance, don’t hesitate to contact us at +44 (01869) 362222, firstname.lastname@example.org, or using our live chat feature.
+If you have any questions about lighting your retail spaces or need assistance, don’t hesitate to contact us at +44 (01869) 362222, firstname.lastname@example.org, or using our live chat feature.

-Learn more about how we helped other stores improve their lighting.
+Learn more about how we helped other retail spaces improve their lighting.

 Check out our other light bulb buying guides: